Professor Kate Jeffery

 Miriam Liedvogel is currently working at the CAnMove Centre, Department of Biology at Lund University.
 She has done extensive research and is a real expert on Animal Navigation, which is why she is one of our heroes.

 She is currently researching finding markers to get a grip on understanding the underlying genetic architecture of migration.

 Peter Hore is a Professor at the Department of Chemistry at Oxford University he has been involved in the cryptochrome theory of magnetic sensibility in animals (birds and insects).
-This work has been in-built from very interesting first principles.
-At RIN11 he elucidated how cryptochromes can deliver directional information even in a disordered sate.
-I think his work is ground breaking and will be the basis of new understanding on how animals navigate.
+This work has been in-built on very interesting first principles.
+At RIN11 he elucidated how cryptochromes can deliver directional information even in a disordered state.
+I think his work is groundbreaking and will be the basis of a new understanding of how animals navigate.

-Patrick Robinson works with Center for Ocean Health at the University of California who have been researching and monitoring elephant seals for decades.
+Patrick Robinson works with the Center for Ocean Health at the University of California and has been researching and monitoring elephant seals for decades.
 At RIN 11 Patrick gave a presentation entitled Oceanic Navigation of Free-Ranging Elephant Seals.

 As Patrick says: “Regarding the elephant seal dataset… it’s obviously quite difficult to ‘prove’, but I am very confident that the seals always know where they are relative to their home colony.
 For example, they are very capable of orienting directly home after a circuitous track (even when this doesn’t involve following their outbound track).”